 Justices Clarence Thomas and Samuel Alito rocked to and fro in their high-backed chairs.

 Bucklew v.
 Precythe, argued before the Supreme Court on Nov.
 6, is about pain and cruelty.
 Russell E. Bucklew has been on death row since 1997, when a Missouri court convicted him of murder, kidnapping, burglary, forcible rape and armed criminal conduct.
 At issue two decades later is whether an injection of pentobarbital, the chemical agent used to execute prisoners in the state of Missouri, would result in an unduly painful death for Mr. Bucklew, who suffers from a rare medical condition called cavernous hemangioma.
-He says the injection would cause him to choke on his own blood and has proposed an alternative, nitrogen hypoxia (a lethal gas).
+He says the lethal injection protocol would cause him to choke on his own blood and has proposed an alternative, nitrogen hypoxia (a lethal gas).

 Justice Kavanaugh: “You’re saying that even if the method imposes gruesome, brutal pain, you can still go forward?”